 Both the metabolomics and proteomics data pointed to differences in retinol (vitamin A) abundance and transport between the two types of EcB bacteremia, as both retinol and retinol binding protein 4 (RBP4) were increased in E. faecium bacteremia relative to E. faecalis bacteremia and were among the top 2 proteomic and metabolomic features capable of discriminating the infections.
 While RBP4 levels were found to be potentially confounded by transplant status in our data set, narrowly missing our threshold for significance when only considering patients without a transplant, retinol levels remained significantly different.
 Together, this suggests that the differences in these retinol associated features were most likely truly due to E. faecalis and E. faecium.
 Retinol levels decline during the acute-phase response to infection as a consequence of reduced RBP transcription in the liver 78 and increased urinary loss suggesting that the acute-phase response to E. faecium bacteremia may be muted relative to what is observed in E. faecalis driven bacteremia.
 Retinol is important for the function of aspects of the innate and adaptive immune system, and the differences observed in this study may have an impact on immune system function 79.
 Perhaps as a consequence of a reduced acute-phase response, we also noted significant decreases in proteins associated with cholesterol metabolism in E. faecalis compared to E. faecium bacteremia and healthy volunteers.
 While the suppression of serum lipoproteins in response to infection has been reported previously, differences have never been reported among two types of closely related bacteremia.
 It is possible that these differences function as an indication of the underlying disease severity, as lipoprotein levels in serum have been shown to correlate with infection severity 80 and E. faecium tend to be less virulent than E. faecalis 81.
 If this was indeed the case, we would expect to see lipoproteins also be associated with mortality, a finding not observed in our study.
 Thus, the underlying reasons for these interesting differences in proteins involved in cholesterol metabolism are currently opaque.

 Evaluation of the systemic responses comparing mortality to survival uncovered a number of important differences among these patients.
 We found features derived from proteomics data to be better at predicting mortality status than those derived from metabolomics data.
 The biological processes observed to decrease in mortality patients compared to survival were primarily composed of the same ones that were found to be significantly different when comparing healthy to infected.
-This suggests that the degree of alteration relative to baseline for proteins involved in blood coagulation, blood microparticle (lipoproteins), and negative regulation of endopeptidase (SERPINS) activity correlate with the severity of enterococcal bacteremia.
+This suggests that the degree of alteration relative to baseline for proteins involved in blood coagulation, blood microparticle (lipoproteins), and negative regulation of endopeptidase (SERPINs) activity correlate with the severity of enterococcal bacteremia.
 The biological processes that were found to be significantly increased in mortality were vague, including calcium ion binding, extracellular matrix, external side of the plasma membrane, and the Golgi apparatus making any potential biological relevance hard to discern.